JosephJvB/tony-g/README.md

 It's gonna be hard to run this migration task with the Google Search limit.
 I guess just patience, a set of videos a day

 Maybe lets not run any tonight, so then by tomorrow I can run it at any hour

+It's really hard to manage this migration with google searh limit

+Should be so fine, for regular weekly runs.
+But not for this case!

+Be patient.
+100 vids every 24 hours I think
+After 100 videos today
+Review, how many google search requests was that?